Chart Color Schemes

 Hamilton - Broadmeadow displays a diverse mix of dwelling types, with above-average rates of outright home ownership

 Hamilton - Broadmeadow's dwelling structure, as per the latest Census, consisted of 62.0% houses and 38.1% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro NSW's 70.5% houses and 29.5% other dwellings.
 Home ownership in Hamilton - Broadmeadow was 31.4%, with mortgaged dwellings at 26.4% and rented ones at 42.2%.
 The median monthly mortgage repayment was $2,115, higher than Non-Metro NSW's average of $1,962.
-Median weekly rent in the area was $380, compared to Non-Metro NSW's $400.
-Nationally, Hamilton - Broadmeadow's mortgage repayments were significantly higher at $2,115 versus Australia's average of $1,863, while rents were also higher at $380 compared to the national figure of $375.
+The median weekly rent was $380, compared to Non-Metro NSW's $400.
+Nationally, Hamilton - Broadmeadow's mortgage repayments were significantly higher at $2,115 versus the Australian average of $1,863, while rents were also higher at $380 compared to the national figure of $375.

 Frequently Asked Questions - Housing